Technology and innovations

 5. Dual angle interferometric microscopy (DAISY).

 Method to further enhance particle characterization in the size range below 500nm by using illumination from two opposite directions.
 Enables optical size determination for particles smaller than half the wavelength of light.
 Enables determination of mass distribution within particles and thereby differentiation between for example hollow spheres, solid spheres or aggregates.
-The method is patent-pending and is currently being implemented in a new prototype.
+The method is patent-pending and is implemented in our latest prototype instrument.
 Reference: Olsén, E., et al, 2024

 Features & benefits